 Tests may include blood tests, saliva tests and urine tests.
-Some tests may be time sensitive.
+Some tests may be time-sensitive.
 Initial tests, which may take place as an inpatient or an outpatient, are done to diagnose if the condition is present.
 Once that is established, further tests will be required to confirm its source.4

 Once a conclusive diagnosis has been established, treatment will usually involve an operation called transsphenoidal surgery.
-This procedure is carried out under a general anaesthetic and involves making a small incision under the upper lip on inside of the nose.
+This procedure is carried out under a general anaesthetic and involves making a small incision under the upper lip on the inside of the nose.
 This enables the surgeon to view and treat your pituitary gland without the need for invasive surgery to the head.
-Side effects to surgery can include a temporary loss of smell and numbness to the front teeth.
+Side effects of surgery can include a temporary loss of smell and numbness to the front teeth.
 Patients will need to avoid blowing their nose for several weeks following the procedure.

 Radiotherapy is sometimes used as a form of treatment to combat the tumour too.

-Recovery times can vary, but usually patients recover enough to return home within just a few days.
+Recovery times can vary, but usually, patients recover enough to return home within just a few days.
 If your job role is active, then you may require up to 6 weeks off work.
 In the days following surgery, patients often feel very thirsty and pass excess amounts of urine.

 Further testing after surgery will be required to establish the success of the treatment.